seedwithroot/pelican/docs/content.rst

 ``authors`` is a comma-separated list of article authors.
 If there's only one author you can use ``author`` field.

+``is_evergreen`` identifies whether this article is evegreen.
+If not, themes can choose not to display creation and edit dates.

 If you do not explicitly specify summary metadata for a given post, the ``SUMMARY_MAX_LENGTH`` setting can be used to specify how many words from the